NoraCodes/ArduICS/README.md

 ### How can I help?
 Please feel free to contribute your XPAND boards, or any other projects designed to interface with the ArduICS motherboard.
 Everything is currently being designed in [Fritzing](http://fritzing.org/home/) and should be in Fritzing Zip (.fzz) format.
 This is the default save format.
 If you submit a module using a different format such as Gerber, please include the PCB files, BoM, and any pertinent documentation.

+Have ideas for more modules but don't have the know-how to make them yourself?
+Notice problems with the existing boards, or ways improvements could be made?
+First, make sure nobody else has submitted the same thing; then [file an issue](https://github.com/SilverWingedSeraph/ArduICS/issues/new).

 ## Hardware

 ### Motherboard